Plain English Summary

 Who can participate?

-Children at school with uncomplicated uncorrected refractive errors
+Children age 11–15 at school with uncomplicated uncorrected refractive errors

 What does the study involve?

-Children will be randomly allocated to high-quality, low-cost ready-made spectacles or prescription spectacles.
-At 3–4 months, they will be classified as wearing or not wearing their spectacles.
-All children needing glasses will receive them free of charge from the project and will have an eye examination done for other pathology.
-If children require further tests or specialist referrals, then they will be referred to the Sankara Eye Hospital (Bangalore) where they will be seen free of charge.
+Children are randomly allocated to high-quality, low-cost ready-made spectacles or prescription spectacles.
+At 3–4 months, they are classified as wearing or not wearing their spectacles.
+All children needing glasses receive them free of charge from the project and have an eye examination done for other diseases.
+If children require further tests or specialist referrals, then they are referred to the Sankara Eye Hospital (Bangalore) where they are seen free of charge.